-Our web designer, Matt Nye, offers several points to making the user experience top-notch:
+Our web designer, Matt Nye, offers several points to make sure that your users have a top-notch experience.

 Stay humble

 The obvious goal of UX design is to provide the best experience for users.
-The first mistake people make is to make assumptions that are incorrect, such as, “I use a thing this way, so my users must also use it this way.”
+The first mistake people make is to make assumptions, such as, “I use a thing this way, so my users must also use it this way.”
 Don’t do that.
-Don’t design UI for your preferences, always try to put yourself in the users’ shoes.
+Don’t design a user interface (UI) for your preferences; rather, always try to put yourself in the users’ shoes.
 Don’t be arrogant and think you have all the solutions.
 It’s very important to stay humble, and know that you can always learn something new and gain a different perspective.

 Test, tweak, repeat